Gesee-y/NodeTree.jl/ReadMe.md

 ## License

-This package is under the MIT license, check the [License]() for more info
+This package is under the MIT license, check the [License](https://github.com/Gesee-y/NodeTree.jl/blob/main/License.txt) for more info

+## Contribution

+Every contribution or bug report if welcomed, don't hesitate to pull request or create issues.